Tuesday, October 31, 2017

 Upland Brewing Co: Latitude Adjustment

-You may not think a tropical pale ale works for Thanksgiving but I think it would go great with some coconut cake/cream pie or sweet potato pie.
-Or maybe just a post dinner bev for hanging around the fire.
+You may not think a tropical pale ale works for Thanksgiving but it pairs well with some coconut cake/creampie or sweet potato pie.
+Or maybe just a post-dinner beverage for hanging around the fire.

 Oliver Winery: Apple Pie Wine

 It tastes just like its dessert namesake.
 Win Win.

 Butler Winery: Terra Rosa Reserve